astridx/meinblog/content/posts/joomla/1die-erste-ansicht-im-backende.en.md

 The update function `update` is called whenever you update the component.

-The `preflight` function is called before the component is installed.
+The `preflight` function is called before the component is installed, discover_installed, updated or uninstalled.
 You can add code here to check the prerequisites like the PHP version or to check if another extension is installed or not.

-The `postflight` function is called after the component has been installed.
+The `postflight` function is called after the component has been installed, discover_installed, updated or uninstalled.
 This function is used to set default values for component parameters.

+> Note: In Joomla 3, only plugins called the Preflight method during the uninstall process and Postflight was never used during uninstall.
+As of version 4.0, these two hooks are available during the uninstall for all extension types.

+> Do you want to know exactly when which method is called?
+Then have a look at the file `/libraries/src/Installer/InstallerAdapter.php`.
+The commands `$this->triggerManifestScript('');` will start the execution of the related method.
+For example, the `postflight` function is triggered via `$this->triggerManifestScript('postflight');`.
+See [Potential backward compatibility issues in Joomla 4](https://docs.joomla.org/Potential_backward_compatibility_issues_in_Joomla_4#CMS_Libraries)[^docs.joomla.org/potential_backward_compatibility_issues_in_joomla_4#cms_libraries].

 <!-- prettier-ignore -->
 #### [administrator/components/ com\_foos/ services/provider.php](https://github.com/astridx/boilerplate/compare/astridx:t0...t1#diff-6f6a8e05c359293ccc2ab0a2046bce7f)